-Day 8: Search for the Big 5 in Etosha National Park
+Day 8: Big Five Safari in Etosha National Park

 Take in sunrise at the arched rock in Spitzkoppe.
-After breakfast, we'll head out in search of Anderson Gate at Etosha National Park.
-On the way, we'll pass by Usakos and Karibib before turning north via Omaruru to Outjo.
-If time permits, we can enter Etosha for an afternoon game drive before lunch at the accommodation.
+After breakfast, you'll head out in search of Anderson Gate at Etosha National Park.
+On the way, pass by Usakos and Karibib before turning north via Omaruru to Outjo.
+If time permits, you can enter Etosha for an afternoon game drive before lunch at the accommodation.

 Depending on your flights, take in one last safari before hitting the road back to Windhoek, where you'll catch your flight back home or onto your next adventure.

 Looking for more inspiration for your trip to Namibia?
 Check out these other Namibia itineraries, with outdoor adventures, wildlife safaris, and best-of tours to hit the highlights.